SouhailBouricha/manage-landing-page-master/README.md

 Thanks for checking out this front-end coding challenge.

+If you want to try a live show [click here](https://elated-torvalds-f63239.netlify.app/) 😁

 [Frontend Mentor](https://www.frontendmentor.io) challenges help you improve your coding skills by building realistic projects.

 **To do this challenge, you need a basic understanding of HTML, CSS and JavaScript.**